Technigo/project-express-api/README.md

 In '/shark-attacks/:id' you can change ':id' to a number.

 In the query param in the 'Year of shark attacks' endpoint, you have the possibility to filter if the shark attacks from the specified year were unprovoked or not.
-They can be labelled as 'provoked', 'unprovoked' or 'questionable' so there are three alternatives to try out.
+They can be labelled for example as 'provoked', 'unprovoked' or 'questionable' so there are some alternatives to try out.
 You can for example try typing in: /shark-attacks/year/2023?type=unprovoked

 In /species, please note that the same type of shark can be displayed many times because of how the data is structured.
 For example you can in the list find: 'white shark', 'white sharks', 'white shark, 3 M' and 'white shark, 3M' etc.